Feel

 The data behind the feeling

 Once the audience feels the cost, the data stops reading like a distant report and starts reading like evidence of a shared condition.
+The numbers become proof of what people already experience: that the gap is not a theoretical problem but a lived reality that cuts into time, safety, and the ability to plan for the future.

 See the data